-Artificial intelligence, much like digitization, is a universal technology.
-It has applications within pretty much every single field or industry, one way or another.
-AI’s power to significantly increase task processing efficiency makes it a valuable asset no matter what activity is under consideration.
+Artificial intelligence has applications within almost every field or industry.
+Moreover, AI’s power to significantly increase task processing efficiency makes it a valuable asset in any digital problem-solving tool kit.

 For AI in healthcare, the overall productivity-boosting factor is pretty much the same.
 It can automate tasks, substitute more basic interactions, and effectively use data to plot the course of a decision or activity that an institution can do.

 That being said, the benefits of AI within the medical industry also deepen our understanding of its fundamental sciences.
 Discoveries and new information that would otherwise have not been discovered without AI already exists, and in the near future, will most likely grow greater in number.

 So What Can AI in Healthcare Exactly Do?